O & P Visa Letters of Consultation

 Fractured Atlas is considered a "peer group" by USCIS.
 We are not a management or labor organization.
 Please check your visa application requirements to determine if you can use a peer group letter as your primary letter, or if you can only use a peer group letter as a supplement to a letter from a union or labor organization.

 We can help make this process quick, easy, inexpensive, and efficient.
 Relevant visa application documents can be submitted online.
 All requests will be honored in 3-5 business days.
 You may request a rush and we will attempt to provide a letter in one business day.
 If we're able to meet that timeline, there will be an additional $150 rush fee (for a total of $350) for the letter.

 If you're ready to proceed, you can request a letter of consultation here.
 Note that you'll need to be a member of Fractured Atlas to submit the request.
 If you're not already a member, you can join online for free in just a few minutes.

 * A note for artists: We are not immigration attorneys and can't offer advice about the actual visa application/process.
-If you have questions about getting a visa, check out www.artistsfromabroad.org or contact one of the immigration attorneys listed on our Special Offers page.
+If you have questions about getting a visa, check out www.artistsfromabroad.org.
 We are happy to provide further immigration attorney referrals upon request.